 DON'T overload your washer.
 This can cause water and soap to accumulate and your machine not to drain thoroughly.

 DO wash in warmer temperatures when possible.
-Hotter water = less residue.
+Hotter water = less residue on your clean clothes.

 Welcome to the World of Heritage Park Laundry Essentials